Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint22-mid/index.md

 - Publishing: When should this dataset be published?
 - GEL fixes from review Oct 2024
 - Review & iterate user needs board
+- Publisher research - dataset design and consumer experience workshop 1
+- Onboard MVP collaborators

 What we're planning to do this week
 -----------------------------------

 - Prototype HLTH and WIMD datasets for consumer testing
-- Review & iterate user needs board
-- Publisher research - dataset design and consumer experience workshop 1
-- Onboard MVP collaborators
 - Handover from Register Dynamics
 - Dimension: Name
 - Configure a suitable testing suite for e2e tests